Tex Winter: Naval service

+Post-war college

-Winter returned to college after the war at the University of Southern California, where he learned the triangle offense from his coach Sam Barry.
-At USC, Winter became an All-American pole vaulter and was a teammate of Bill Sharman, Alex Hannum, and Gene Rock, future professional basketball players.
+Winter returned to college after the war at the University of Southern California (1946-1947), where he learned the triangle offense from his coach Sam Barry, or as stated elsewhere, Winter learned the fundamentals of Barry's system from which Winter himself would devise the triangle offense.
+The Naismith Hall of Fame has said the triangle offense evolved in part from Barry's center-opposite offense.
+He was a basketball teammate of Bill Sharman, Alex Hannum, and Gene Rock, future professional basketball players.
+Like Winter, Sharman and Hannum would go on to be Hall of Fame coaches, though Winter, in a rarity, went in for his contributions as an assistant coach.

+At USC, Winter was also on the track team, and was named an All-American as a pole vaulter.

 College coaching career

-After graduating college in 1947, Winter immediately entered the coaching profession as an assistant to Hall-of-Famer Jack Gardner at Kansas State University.
+After graduating college in 1947, Winter immediately entered the coaching profession as an assistant to Hall-of-Famer Jack Gardner at Kansas State University (K-State or Kansas State), a position he held from 1947 to 1951.
+It was as an assistant at Kansas State where he began to devise the triangle offense.
+He was Garnder's assistant in 1948 and 1951 when the team went to the final four of the NCAA tournament.
 He would work as a basketball coach for the next 61 years.

 In 1952, Winter began a two-year stint as head coach at Marquette University, becoming the youngest coach in major college basketball.
-In 1954 Winter returned to Kansas State.
-Winter served as Kansas State's head coach for the following 15 years, posting a 261-118 (.689) record.
+In 1953, Winter returned to Kansas State as its head coach; at 31, still the youngest major college coach.
+Winter served as Kansas State's head coach for the following 15 years, posting a 261–118 (.689) record, though his record has also been reported as 262-117.
 He still owns the record for most league titles (eight) in school history and twice led the Wildcats to the Final Four (1958 and 1964).
 Winter guided K-State to postseason play seven times overall, including six trips to the NCAA Tournament, and boasts one of the highest winning percentages in K-State's history.